deadrosesxyz/BugWriteups/RetroThenaX.md

 ```

 To summarize it - anytime `vote` is invoked, it first makes a call to `reset`, withdrawing all current votes from the corresponding bribes.
 After votes are successfully reset, the user 'deposits' into the bribes of the gauges they're voting for.
 So far so good.
-However, let's take a look at the bribe's `deposit` function
+However, let's take a look at the bribe's `withdraw` function
 ```solidity
     function withdraw(uint256 amount, uint256 tokenId) external nonReentrant {
         require(amount > 0, "Cannot withdraw 0");